thegetty/quire-docs/content/docs-v1/multiformat-output.md

 }
 ```

-Some of the CSS used in styling the PDF is from the CSS Paged Media Specification.
+Some of the CSS used in styling the PDF is from the [CSS Paged Media Specification](https://www.w3.org/TR/css-page-3/).
 This is a set of CSS rules designed specifically to style things in a page-like manner, including controlling left and right page rules, page numbering, and running feet and heads.
 There is good information about this in [Paged.js’s documentation](https://pagedjs.org/documentation/) as well as [in PrinceXML’s documentation](https://www.princexml.com/doc/paged/).
 For the most part, the CSS rules documented for one are also applicable to the other.
 The one primary exception are any CSS attributes that begin with a custom `-prince` name.

+### Use These Copy-and-Paste Styles to Fix Common Figure Issues

 Custom CSS can be particularly useful in addressing common layout issues in the PDF output like extra white space or awkward breaks at the end of columns and pages.